ROHIT12311926/razorai-commerce/README.md

 "Checkout"
 ```

-The AI understands the intent and uses the appropriate backend capability.
+The AI understands the user's intent and uses the appropriate backend capability.

 ---

 ### 🔎 AI Product Discovery

-RazorAI searches the actual merchant product catalog when users are looking for products.
+RazorAI searches the actual merchant catalog when users are looking for products.

-It can understand requests based on:
+The agent can understand requests based on:

 * Product type
 * Category